FAQ

 A Hold Order is an important directive from the Office of the General Counsel which instructs you to retain all records (e.g., emails, word documents, power point presentations, data, recorded matter, etc.) related to the issue identified in the Hold Order.
 When you receive a Hold Order, please read it carefully and comply with its instructions.
 Failure to comply with a Hold Order can result in serious legal consequences for the Institute.
 If you have any questions about the Hold Order you received, please call the attorney who issued it to you.

-The attorney-client privilege is the legal right to keep confidential certain communications, whether written or oral, between a client and his or her attorney.
-In the context of Caltech, the attorney-client privilege generally applies to communications between Caltech's attorneys and Caltech employees with respect to discussions concerning Caltech business and affairs.
+The attorney-client privilege is the legal right to keep confidential certain communications, whether written or oral, between a client and his or her attorney to seek or provide advice, counsel, or services from the attorney.
 The privilege generally belongs to Caltech as an entity.
-Therefore, individual Caltech employees should not share privileged communications with anyone other than a Caltech attorney.
-Please keep these communications secured and confidential.
-If you believe that another individual should be informed about your privileged communications with a Caltech attorney, please speak to the Caltech attorney with whom you are working before you share any privileged communications.
+Therefore, individual Caltech employees should not share confidential, privileged communications with anyone other than a Caltech attorney.
+If you believe that another individual should be informed about your confidential communications with a Caltech attorney, please speak to the Caltech attorney with whom you are working before you share any privileged communications.

 If the matter involves a Caltech campus purchase order or contract, please contact the Caltech Purchasing Hotline at (626) 395-8900.
 If the matter involves a JPL purchase order or subcontract, please contact the assigned JPL subcontract manager.
 See http://acquisition.jpl.nasa.gov/organization.htm.
 Threats regarding any other contractual relationship should be directed to the Office of the General Counsel.